JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 Implementors must ensure that changing presentation and availability status handles all variants and state transitions; otherwise, the given Action will get "stuck".

 > The `AnAction.update()` method can be called frequently and on a UI thread.
-> This method needs to _execute very quickly_; no real work should be performed in this method.
+> It must _execute very quickly_; no real work must be performed.
 > For example, checking selection in a tree or a list is considered valid, but working with the file system is not.
 >
 {type="warning"}

-> If the new state of an action cannot be determined quickly, then evaluation should be performed in the `AnAction.actionPerformed()` method, and notify the user that the action cannot be executed if the context isn't suitable.
+> If the new state of an action cannot be determined quickly, then evaluation should be performed in the `AnAction.actionPerformed()` method, and [notify](notifications.md) the user that the action cannot be executed if the context isn't suitable.
 >
 {type="tip"}